There is nothing quite like the aroma of flames licking a juicy cut of steak on the grill. Let’s break down how to grill steak perfectly every time!

 Typically the best cuts of steak for grilling come from the rib and loin area of a cow.
 These muscles are not worked excessively, like shoulder muscles for example, so the meat stays delectably tender.
 Each butcher will have his preferred method of cutting steaks, so the exact cut available in your local store will vary.
 However, popular steaks for grilling include the rib-eye, t-bone, porterhouse, sirloin, and filet mignon.

 Any tender cut of beef is well suited for grilling so don’t hesitate to chat your butcher up for some of his favorites.
 You can often get lesser-known cuts like hanger steak at a substantial discount from their more popular brethren.
+Alternatively, you can grill up steak bites instead if you wish which can be a variety of cuts but is commonly sirloin.

 How to Prepare Steak for Grilling